DECODEproject/decode-mobile-app/README.md

 #### Project Structure

-The project is separated into 6 main sections
+The project is separated into the following main sections

 | Folder                    | Description   |